eladg/ffmpeg-by-example/content/examples/SVBA8SRD/convert_video_file_to_jpeg_images.md

 author: Elad Gariany <elad@gariany.com>
 title: Convert a video file to jpeg images
 description: >-

-  The following will generate `folder/image000.jpg`, `folder/image001.jpg`, etc for every frame of the video.mp4
+  The following will generate `folder/image000.jpg`, ..., `folder/image999.jpg` jpg files
+  for every frame of the the input video `video.mp4`

+  This is a useful method to extract a frame for a thumbnail or for frame-by-frame editing and video manipulation.

 categories:
   - images
 tags:
   - frames
-  - ''
+  - video-extract
-  - ''
+  - extract-thumbnails
 thumbnail_url: null
 terminal_command: ffmpeg -i video.mp4 folder/image%03d.jpg
 example_type: no-preview